 Meetings of the Fisheries Working Group on Offshore Wind Energy are ad hoc, generally convened at certain benchmark points in the wind energy commercial leasing process.

-The next meeting of the Fisheries Working Group on Offshore Wind Energy has been scheduled for June 18, 9:30-11:30am at SMAST East, 706 S Rodney French Blvd, New Bedford, MA.
+The next meeting of the Fisheries Working Group on Offshore Wind Energy will be held on November 22, 2019 from 2:00-5:00 p.m. at SMAST East, 836 South Rodney French Boulevard, New Bedford, MA.
+Stakeholders and interested parties are welcome to attend.
+Please RSVP to Eva.Murray@mass.gov.

 Past meetings of the Fisheries Working Group have included the following dates, and agendas (if available).